American-Space-Software/ethbaseball/README.md

 ## Technical Overview

 Ethereum Baseball League (EBL) is a competitive PvP sports ownership and business simulator.
-Teams and in-game currency (Diamonds) are represented as Ethereum assets, while all simulation and gameplay run off-chain for performance.
+Players and in-game currency (Diamonds) are represented as Ethereum assets, while all simulation and gameplay run off-chain for performance.

 This document provides a technical overview of the stack plus quick-start steps and environment file examples.